 Maintenance and growth of a brand is done by the extension of such (Keller, 2003).
 This is due to the value of said extension not only being limited to the profits but also giving the client the opportunity to be more familiar with the brand and consequently more involved with it (Abosag et al., 2012).
 Following this reasoning suggests a positive connection between recognition and association of the brand.
 The awareness/association of the brand has the purpose of evaluating how much the client can ability to perceive and remember the brand of a category of products and services (Yoo & Donthu, 2001).
 It is possible to suggest that increased publicity of the brand will bring greater recognition of a diversity of products/services.
+For this reason the next hypothesis emerges to be tested:

+H2a - Brand extension positively affects the awareness/association of the brand for the Brazilian soccer club fan.

-For this reason the next hypothesis emerges to be tested: With regards to the brand extension and image of the, it is possible to propose that it is positive once the image serves as a critical factor within the role of the communication in the companies. ??Dirchter, 1985) and it can be used to increase the perception of the value of the products and services attracting and maintaining their clients (Howard, 1998).
+With regards to the brand extension and image of the, it is possible to propose that it is positive once the image serves as a critical factor within the role of the communication in the companies.
+(Dirchter, 1985) and it can be used to increase the perception of the value of the products and services attracting and maintaining their clients (Howard, 1998).
 In the sports environment there it is known that the image differentiates and positions the sports organization due to the fact that people associate each club to a different image.
 Making a connection with what was explored about the brand extension, the diversification of products and services using the names of the clubs will be effective if these have an image built with their clients.
-This is very characteristic of sports fans where the choice of a club and a sport will be started in the early years of their life (Mahony & Madrigal, 2000; ??pafere, 2001; Abosag et al., 2012).
+This is very characteristic of sports fans where the choice of a club and a sport will be started in the early years of their life (Mahony & Madrigal, 2000; Kpafere, 2001; Abosag et al., 2012).
 As such, the next hypothesis is:

-Under the sports optics and as already mentioned, the fan is a member of a club and with high indicators of emotional ties due to their choice of club.
-Deep rooted emotions with the sport and the club (Bauer et al., 2008) suggest the connection between the fans with the behavioral loyalty traits that result in buying the products and services of these teams.
-For this motive, a fourth hypothesis is proposed to be tested:
+H2b - Brand extension positively affects the Brazilian fan s image of the soccer club.

-Analyzing the proposed lines of study, as to the dimension of the awareness/association of the brand and image of the club, positive recognition and association of a fan is created by a high degree of emotional involvement (Mahony & Madrigal, 2000; ??pafere, 2001; Abosag et al., 2012).
-This fact will end up causing an impact when shaping the image of the club; within a soccer club, for example: personality of the fans, success of the team, historical happenings of the club, stadium of the team, characteristics of the players and the brand, organizational attributes, social interaction and rivalry (Ross, James & Vargas, 2006).
-So, the following hypothesis is suggested: As a final conclusion many studies show that image is a critical factor for the success of a business indicating that the image of the club will have a positive influence towards purchase intention of the soccer fan (Dichter, 1985; ??eller & Aaker, 1992; Howard, 1998).
-Howard 's study ??1998) proposed that the image is a mechanism to attract and maintain clients.
-Confirming this thought, ??eller and Aaker (1992) suggest that this construct impacts the positive judgment and responses for a purchase.
-Based on this a last hypothesis is proposed which is:III.
+Analyzing the proposed lines of study, as to the dimension of the awareness/association of the brand and image of the club, positive recognition and association of a fan is created by a high degree of emotional involvement (Mahony & Madrigal, 2000; Kpafere, 2001; Abosag et al., 2012).
+This fact will end up causing an impact when shaping the image of the club;

+this concept is characterized by the attitudes and impressions the consumers have about a determined product and service (Barich & Kotler, 1991).
+In this case the image of a club is formed by several dimensions within a soccer club, for example: personality of the fans, success of the team, historical happenings of the club, stadium of the team, characteristics of the players and the brand, organizational attributes, social interaction and rivalry (Ross, James & Vargas, 2006).
+So, the following hypothesis is suggested:

+H2c - The awareness/association with the brand positively affects the image of a club for a Brazilian fan.

+As a final conclusion many studies show that image is a critical factor for the success of a business indicating that the image of the club will have a positive influence towards purchase intention of the soccer fan (Dichter, 1985; Keller & Aaker, 1992; Howard, 1998).
+Howard's study (1998) proposed that the image is a mechanism to attract and maintain clients.
+Confirming this thought,

+Keller and Aaker (1992) suggest that this construct impacts the positive judgment and responses for a purchase.
+Based on this a last hypothesis is proposed which is:

+H2d - The image of a club positively affects the purchase intention of the Brazilian soccer club fan.